 - build.gradle (sometimes we can get something from this, but rarely; it's better to upload gradle-dependencies-q.txt as noted in the fully-supported list above)

-- Note that pom.xml, ivy.xml, gradle-dependencies-q.txt, and .ivy2 cache xml files are in the fully-supported list above.
+- Note that pom.xml, ivy.xml, gradle-dependencies-q.txt, .ivy2 cache xml files, and sbt updateFull output are in the fully-supported list above.

 Again, the list above is in beta; see the table at the top of the page for the fully-supported list.